What's In This Guide?

 - Encourage children to share feelings.
 Try a simple question such as, “How are you feeling today?”
 Follow any conversations about the recent event with a favorite story or a family activity to help kids feel more safe and calm.

 - Enable your child to tell the story of what happened.
-This will help her make sense of the event and cope with her feelings.
-Play can often be used to help your child frame the story and tell you about the event in her own words.
+This will help them make sense of the event and cope with their feelings.
+Play can often be used to help your child frame the story and tell you about the event in their own words.

 - Draw pictures.
 Young children often do well expressing emotions with drawing.
 This is another opportunity to provide explanations and reassurance.
 To start a discussion, you may comment on what a child has drawn.

-- If your child acts out it may be a sign she needs extra attention.
-Help her name how she feels: Scared?
+- If your child acts out it may be a sign they need extra attention.
+Help them name how they feel: Scared?
 Angry?
 Sad?
-Let her know it is okay to feel that way, then show her the right way to behave—you can say, “It’s okay to be angry, but it is not okay to hit your sister.”
+Let them know it is okay to feel that way, then show them the right way to behave—you can say, “It’s okay to be angry, but it is not okay to hit your sister.”

 - Get kids involved in activities.
 Distraction is a good thing for kids at this age.
 Play games with them, and arrange for playtime with other kids.